 Directly before and after Thanksgiving, Chicago saw the greatest Botox surge in the country, with booking rates 50 percent higher than average.
 The Windy City, the ninth most popular city for Botox in general, also came in second at Christmastime, trailing Seattle.
 San Jose, California, the city where Botox accounts for the greatest share of total appointment bookings during the rest of the year (54 percent of all San Jose bookings are for Botox) didn’t crack the top six during the holiday season.

 We don’t know why so many Zocdoc patients get Botox during the holidays, or even if the uptick represents a meaningful behavior shift.
-For some cosmetic procedures, seasonal spikes happen consistently and for identifiable reasons, said Alan Matarasso, a New York City plastic surgeon and president of the ASPS.
+For some cosmetic procedures, seasonal spikes happen consistently and for identifiable reasons, says Dr. Alan Matarasso, a New York City plastic surgeon and president of the ASPS.
 In his view, Botox isn’t one of them.

-“You can explain why there’s a surge in liposuction in the spring, and then concomitantly explain why there may be less in the winter,” said Matarasso.
+“You can explain why there’s a surge in liposuction in the spring, and then concomitantly explain why there may be less in the winter,” says Matarasso.
 “Or, with laser [treatments], patients might say, ‘I don’t want it in the summer because there’s too much sun.’
 But Botox is one of those chronic treatments you do again and again, all year round, and I can’t say I see much seasonal variation in my patients.”